explosion/spacy-course/chapters/en/slides/chapter2_01_data-structures-1.md

 hash value: 3197928453018144401
 ```

-Notes: To get the hash for a string, we can look it up in nlp dot vocab dot
+Notes: To get the hash for a string, we can look it up in `nlp.vocab.strings`.
-strings.

 To get the string representation of a hash, we can look up the hash.

-A Doc object also exposes its vocab and strings.
+A `Doc` object also exposes its vocab and strings.

 ---